open-feature/spec/specification/types.md

 ### Datetime

-A language primitive for representing a date and time, including timezone information.
+A language primitive for representing a date and time, optionally including timezone information.

 ### Evaluation Details